bcoughlan/openapi-commander/README.md

 # Contributing

-This is a hobby side project so I probably won't fix and bugs but I will do my best to discuss issues, review PRs and keep the project maintained.
+This is a hobby side project so I probably won't fix so my only promise is I will do my best to discuss issues, review PRs and keep the project maintained.
 Please open an issue for discussion before opening any significant PRs to avoid any disappointment about project scope.